-401(k)/Thrift Plan - We provide a defined contribution plan (401(k)/thrift plan) to eligible non-union and union employees for whom we make matching contributions.
-We match 50 cents for each dollar contributed by employees up to the first six percent of compensation contributed.
-Our plan contributions were \$19 million in 2016, \$20 million in 2015, and \$19 million in 2014.
+401(k)/Thrift Plan - For non-union employees hired prior to January 1, 2018, and eligible union employees for whom we make matching contributions, we provide a defined contribution plan (401(k)/thrift plan).
+We match 50 cents for each dollar contributed by employees up to the first 6% of compensation contributed.
+Our plan contributions were \$19 million in 2017, \$19 million in 2016, and \$20 million in 2015.
+For non-union employees hired on or after January 1, 2018, we will match dollar-for-dollar, up to the first 6% of compensation contributed, in addition to contributing an annual amount of 3% of the employee's annual base salary.

 Railroad Retirement System - All Railroad employees are covered by the Railroad Retirement System (the System).
-Contributions made to the System are expensed as incurred and amounted to approximately \$671 million in 2016, \$749 million in 2015, and \$711 million in 2014.
+Contributions made to the System are expensed as incurred and amounted to approximately \$672 million in 2017, \$671 million in 2016, and \$749 million in 2015.

 Collective Bargaining Agreements - Under collective bargaining agreements, we participate in multiemployer benefit plans that provide certain postretirement health care and life insurance benefits for eligible union employees.
-Premiums paid under these plans are expensed as incurred and amounted to \$50 million in 2016, \$46 million in 2015, and \$52 million in 2014.
+Premiums paid under these plans are expensed as incurred and amounted to \$60 million in 2017, \$50 million in 2016, and \$46 million in 2015.